-SEND Information Report/Policy for Salhouse V C Primary School and Neatishead C E Primary School 2019 - 2020 Part of the Norfolk Local Offer for Learners with SEND
+SEND Information Report/Policy for Neatishead Salhouse and Fleggburgh Federation Church of England Schools 2020 -2021 Part of the Norfolk Local Offer for Learners with SEND

 Introduction

 Welcome to our SEND information report which is part of the Norfolk Local Offer for learners with Special Educational Needs (SEND.)
 All governing bodies of maintained schools and maintained nursery schools and the proprietors of academy schools have a legal duty to publish information on their website about the implementation of the governing body's or the proprietor's policy for pupils with SEND.
 The information published must be updated annually.
 Incorporated into this report is our SEND policy which identifies our values, vision and aims.
 We identify who is consulted, the roles and responsibilities of those involved and how we monitor and evaluate progress.